-As head of the Department of Occupational Safety and Environmental Health, Terry is responsible for health, safety and environmental issues facing both the academic and business operations of the university.
+As head of Environment, Health & Safety, Terry is responsible for health, safety, and environmental issues facing both the academic and business operations of the university.
 Terry directs programs involving hazardous materials, environmental management, biological and laboratory safety, industrial hygiene, radiation safety, ergonomics, food service sanitation, and fire safety.

-Terry is a licensed professional engineer in Michigan and Illinois, a certified industrial hygienist and a diplomate of the American Academy of Environmental Engineers.
+Terry is a licensed professional engineer in Michigan and Illinois, a certified industrial hygienist, and a board-certified environmental engineer by the American Academy of Environmental Engineers.
 He holds a bachelor of science degree in civil engineering from South Dakota State University and a master of science degree in environmental science from the University of Idaho.